An $\alpha$-potential game framework for $N$-player dynamic games: Analytical framework for general -potential games

 Then $\Phi$ is an $\alpha$-potential function of $\cG$ with

 \end{theorem}

-Theorem \ref{thm:potential_hessian} generalizes the characterizations in \cite{monderer1996potential, leonardos2021global, hosseinirad2023general} in two aspects: (1) It replaces the Fr\'{e}chet derivatives with linear derivatives, which exist for general strategy classes without requiring a topological structure, and coincide with G\^{a}teaux derivative when the strategy classes are Banach spaces; (2) $\alpha$ is explicitly quantified in terms of the magnitude of the asymmetry of the second-order linear derivatives, and $\alpha=0$ recovers the symmetric case in these earlier works.
-The proof of Theorem \ref{thm:potential_hessian} is given in Section \ref{sec:proof_theorem_hessian}.
+Theorem \ref{thm:potential_hessian} constructs an $\alpha$-potential function using the objective functions' linear derivatives, which exist for general strategy classes without requiring a topological structure.
+The corresponding $\alpha$ is quantified explicitly in terms of the magnitude of the asymmetry of the second-order linear derivatives, and $\alpha=0$ recovers the symmetric case in these earlier works \cite{monderer1996potential, leonardos2021global, hosseinirad2023general}. { The base-point action $\bz$ ensures that $\bz + r(\ba - \bz)$ remains in $\cA^{(N)}$, so that the linear derivatives are well-defined.
+The specific choice of $\bz$ will not change the upper bound of $\alpha$, as \eqref{eq:alpha_general} takes the supremum over all strategies, but it may lead to different minima of $\alpha$-potential functions $\Phi$.} The proof of Theorem \ref{thm:potential_hessian} is given in Section \ref{sec:proof_theorem_hessian}.